A vet's guide to gabapentin for dogs: everything you need to know

 Gabapentin is not typically used as an everyday medication or to treat severe anxiety.
 There are other drugs that are far more effective in that context.
 Gabapentin is only beneficial in some cases of mild situational anxiety.

-Gabapentin can also be used as a pain medication, specifically in the case of chronic nerve-related pain.
+Gabapentin can also be used as a pain medication for dogs, specifically in the case of chronic nerve-related pain.
 Your veterinarian might prescribe gabapentin if your dog has intervertebral disk disease, any other condition leading to compression of the nerves or spinal cord, or even in some cases of arthritis pain.

-The dose of gabapentin varies significantly, based on your dog’s weight and the intended goal of the medication.
+How much gabapentin you should give varies significantly, based on your dog’s weight and the intended goal of the medication.
 A 10 pound dog may receive as little as 50 mg of gabapentin prior to a veterinary visit, while a 100 pound dog with severe pain may receive as much as 1000 mg of gabapentin every eight hours.
 Gabapentin is typically given every eight to twelve hours, with peak benefits occurring roughly two hours after dosing.

 Gabapentin may be given with or without food.